 SummaryStudents make Moebius strips and use them to demonstrate the interconnectedness of an environment.
-They explore the natural cycles — water, oxygen/carbon dioxide, carbon, nitrogen — that exist within the environment.
+They explore four natural cycles — water, oxygen/carbon dioxide, carbon, nitrogen — that exist within the environment.

 After this activity, students should be able to:

 - Describe the water, oxygen/carbon dioxide, carbon and nitrogen cycles.

 - Describe how cycles are connected within an environment.

 - Understand why engineers need to know about environmental cycles.

 Each TeachEngineering lesson or activity is correlated to one or more K-12 science,